isl-org/OpenBot/android/README.md

 - **Normal**: The voltage applied to the motors is limited to 75% of the input voltage (~9V).
 - **Fast**: There is no limit.
 The full input voltage will be applied to the motors at full throttle (~12V). *This is the default setting for running the neural networks.*

 Running at higher speeds will reduce the lifetime of the motors but is more fun.
-The controls received from a connected game controller or predicted by the network are displayed on the right side.
+The controls that are sent to the robot are displayed on the right side.

 ### Data Log